Flutter - cross-platform framework for Android and iOS

 To the underlying operating system (e.g. Android or iOS), Flutter applications are packaged in the same way as any other native application.
 A platform-specific embedder provides an entry point; coordinates with the underlying operating system for access to services like rendering surfaces, accessibility, and input; and manages the message event loop.
 The embedder is written in a language that is appropriate for the platform: currently Java and C++ for Android and Objective-C/Objective-C++ for iOS and macOS.

 Our bespoke app developers, who have been software engineers for decades, interact with Flutter through the Flutter framework, which provides a modern, reactive framework written in the Dart language.
 It includes a rich set of platform, layout, and foundational libraries, composed of a series of layers.

-New Media Aid’s bespoke app development team have been developing Android apps for over a decade and our Android knowledge and skill set are highly valuable when building with Flutter as Flutter relies on the Android operating system for numerous capabilities and configurations.
+New Media Aid’s bespoke app development team in Hitchin, Hertfordshire (only 25 minutes from Central London) have been developing Android apps for over a decade and our Android knowledge and skill set are highly valuable when building with Flutter as Flutter relies on the Android operating system for numerous capabilities and configurations.
 Flutter is a new way to build UIs for mobile, but it has a plugin system to communicate with Android (and iOS) for non-UI tasks.

 Android is a trademark of Google LLC.
 The Android robot is reproduced or modified from work created and shared by

 Google and portions of this page are modifications based on work created and

 shared by the Android Open Source Project

 and used according to terms described in the Creative Commons 3.0 Attribution License.